lavague-ai/LaVague/docs/docs/contributing/contributing.md

 You can see the features we're looking for help on by selecting the ['help wanted' label in our listed issues](https://github.com/lavague-ai/LaVague/labels/help%20wanted).

 If one of these interests you, or you see another unassigned issue that you'd like to work on, let us know in the #contribute Discord channel or by commenting in the issue!

 If you would like to work on a feature that is not listed in our GitHub issues, let us know by creating a new issue and waiting for us to validate it with the 'accepted' label.

+⚠️ To avoid having duplicate people working on the same feature, please await confirmation from someone from our internal team before going ahead with work on a feature!
+We will give issues a 'contributor assigned' label when we have found a contributor for a feature.

 ### Setting up your local environment